ctf0/Seti_ST3/README.md

 ### TODO

-1. Make the search input field shorter or "slimier" (depend on which side of the earth u r living).
+1. Make the search input field shorter or "slimier" (depend on which side of the earth you are living).
-2. Find a solution for the million file icons which ST lacks out of the box ,or at least get the recognized ones to display their correct icons as expected.
+2. <strike>Find a solution for the million file icons which ST lacks out of the box ,or at least get the recognized ones to display their correct icons as expected.</strike> Done For The Most Part.
-3. Clean up the "icon_?.tmPreferences" files so they actually do something.
+3. <strike>Clean up the "icon_?.tmPreferences" files so they actually do something.</strike> Done For The Most Part.
 4. haven't tested on Retina ,so anyone with Retina Mac plz test and report any found bugs.

 <strike>5.
 Edit the color scheme to have different color for the same scope depends on file ext (js,html,css) ,some scops already have this ability but am looking to extend it even further.</strike>